cscott/lua-turtle/README.md

 ## Install, and Run

 This installation is standalone.
-I developed this code using Lua 5.3.3 but it will probably run on other versions of Lua.
+I developed this code using Lua 5.3.3 but it will probably run on later versions of Lua.

+It uses the bitwise >> operator, which was introduced in Lua 5.3 and is not present in earlier versions.

+It also uses the 'utf8' standard library module, which was added in Lua 5.3 and is not present in earlier versions.

 To run a TurtleScript [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop):